 Splash around at the Aquadream water park in the village of Baja Sardinia on the Costa Smeralda.
 Try the Black Hole and King Kong twister slides, the trampolines and mini-golf, or the Baby Laguna for younger children.

-See the spectacular seascape and beaches of the Gulf of Orosei and visit the Bue Marino Caves with stalactites and stalagmites that reflect in the water.
+While on a camping holiday in Sardinia, you have to visit the rare Giara horses of Gesturi, native to the island of Sardinia and see the ancient Nuraghe of Barumini, a World Heritage site.
+Behold the spectacular seascape and beaches of the Gulf of Orosei and visit the Bue Marino Caves with stalactites and stalagmites that reflect in the water.